-- Welcomes river cruise vessels from many ports along the Inland Waterways; expects 24 visits this year (May-Oct) by boats mooring at the Gateway Arch.
+- Welcomes river cruise vessels from many ports along the Inland Waterways; expects 26 visits in 2020 (May-Oct) by boats mooring at the Gateway Arch.
 Coordinates levee parking, clean-up, and other preparations for their arrival.

 - Works with local operators of the Gateway Arch cruise and heliport operators.

 - Writes state and federal grant app's for Port District infrastructure and planning projects.

 - Developing state Advanced Industrial Manufacturing (AIM) Zones.
 AIM Zones may be established on property within the Port Authority’s jurisdiction, ownership or control.
 In 2017, the Port Authority established an AIM Zone that included all property within the then-existing port district boundaries.
 Within AIM Zones, 50% of the state withholding taxes generated from “new jobs” after development or redevelopment commences are deposited in an “AIM Zone Fund” and can be used by the port authority to expand, develop and redevelop AIM Zones, including payment of costs relating to managerial, engineering, legal, research, promotion, planning, and bond debt service.
 No new AIM Zones can be created after August 28, 2023, and no existing AIM Zones can incur new debts secured by AIM Zone Fund revenues after August 28, 2023.
 However, existing AIM Zones will continue to be operational until all debts incurred before August 28, 2023 are retired.